We are committed to making a difference for our people, place and planet.

 • Department of Conservation: Stephen Leitch has been involved with Department of Conservation planting at Stephens Island (Marlborough Sounds), trapping at Coal Island (Fiordland), and assistance with removal of wilding pines (Marlborough).

-• Te Hoiere Bat Recovery Project: Stephen and Mike Cooper (SWE General Manager) are actively involved with Te Hoiere Bat Recovery Project – a combined effort between Forest and Bird members from Nelson-Tasman and Marlborough and community volunteers.
-Volunteers like Stephen and Mike clock up around 80 hours a month checking 500 traps across 150 hectares – to decrease the populations of rats, stoats, possums and feral cats that threaten the livelihood of the local long-tailed bat population.
+• Te Hoiere Bat Recovery Project: Stephen is actively involved with Te Hoiere Bat Recovery Project – a combined effort between Forest and Bird members from Nelson-Tasman and Marlborough and community volunteers.
+Volunteers like Stephen clock up around 80 hours a month checking 500 traps across 150 hectares – to decrease the populations of rats, stoats, possums and feral cats that threaten the livelihood of the local long-tailed bat population.

 • “The Great Drain Game”.
-We provided the funds, materials and labour to get the project completed, and Marlborough District Council provide the freshwater educator, Anna Crowe, to deliver the programme in schools.
-It will also be used at community events such as ‘The Amazing Eco-Race’ and school galas.
+We provided the funds, materials and labour to get the project completed, and Marlborough District Council provide the freshwater educator to deliver the programme in schools.
+It has since been in use at community events such as ‘The Amazing Eco-Race’ and school galas.
 See more about this on our News page.

 “We work, live and play in Marlborough.
 We want to make it a better place for our staff, our clients and our future generations.”